Parsnip is a proud member of the cow parsley family, which includes carrots, dill, fennel, parsley, and many others.

 Parsnip promotes a healthy heart, improve digestion, promotes weight loss, and even boost the immune system.

-There is even the possible reduction of birth defects on pregnant women.
+There is even a possible reduction of birth defects on pregnant women.
 Parsnips can also help improve vision health and growth and skin development.

 Some say that they’re also excellent defenders against diabetes and a herald to a healthier brain.